MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 - **Understanding the difference between the Azure AD Conditional Access policy settings: "Monitor only", "Block downloads", and "Use custom policy"**

-    In Azure AD Conditional Access policies, you can configure the following built-in Cloud App Security controls: **Monitor only** and **Block downloads**.
-This applies and enforces the Cloud App Security proxy feature for cloud apps and conditions configured in Azure AD.
-For more complex policies, select **Use custom policy**, which allows you to configure access and session policies in Cloud App Security.
+    In Azure AD Conditional Access policies, you can configure the following built-in Defender for Cloud Apps controls: **Monitor only** and **Block downloads**.
+This applies and enforces the Defender for Cloud Apps proxy feature for cloud apps and conditions configured in Azure AD.
+For more complex policies, select **Use custom policy**, which allows you to configure access and session policies in Defender for Cloud Apps.

 - **Understanding the "Mobile and desktop" client app filter option in access policies**

-    In Cloud App Security access policies, unless the **Client app** filter is specifically set to **Mobile and desktop**, the resulting access policy will only apply to browser sessions.
+    In Defender for Cloud Apps access policies, unless the **Client app** filter is specifically set to **Mobile and desktop**, the resulting access policy will only apply to browser sessions.
 The reason for this, is to prevent inadvertently proxying user sessions, which may be a byproduct of using this filter.

 ## Issues experienced by end users

-This section is for end users using apps protected by Cloud App Security and helps identify common situations that may arise in the following areas:
+This section is for end users using apps protected by Defender for Cloud Apps and helps identify common situations that may arise in the following areas:

 - [User monitoring page is not appearing](#user-monitoring-page-is-not-appearing)
 - [Not able to access app from a third-party Identity Provider](#not-able-to-access-app-from-a-third-party-identity-provider)